-The deadline for this year's student scholarship application is September 1.
+The application is now open!.
 If you are currently a perfusion student in the clinical stages of your education with an interest in witnessing and participating in a global effort to share the inspiration and insight of our profession throughout the world, an experience you will never forget, please email a completed application found on this page and all supporting information to email@example.com.
-The applicant should be in their clinical year and have the approval of a previously selected mission organization for a student to accompany a practicing perfusionist before applying for the scholarship.
+The applicant should be out of school and a practicing perfusionist.
+The applicant must be a US citizen and an AmSECT student member in good standing.

 Letter for Charities

 Students applying for mission trips should attach a copy of this letter to the charities' application forms.

 Congratulations to this year's recipient of the PWOB Scholarship Brian Guenther !

 Pack your scrubs.
 Make four flight connections in four countries.
 Download WhatsApp.
 That was me, late one evening in Skopje, the capital of North Macedonia, on a cold night in December 2016.
 The next morning, I met my team at breakfast and the journey began.
 Over the next two weeks we conducted a dozen pediatric heart surgeries, partnered with our Macedonian counterparts.
 Inside the operating room I saw the practice of perfusion distilled down to the basics.
 Outside the operating room I listened to cardiologists in clinic, helped pediatric critical care nurses in the ICU and shared dinners with the team.
 It was an incredible experience to be able to learn through human connection.
 In the words of John F. Kennedy, “We choose these things… not because they are easy, but because they are hard.”

 To the all the perfusion students reading this: apply for the PWOB scholarship.
 Do it!